Flavors: Chocolate, Vanilla, Unflavored, Pumpkin Spice, Peanut Butter, Iced Matcha Latte

 I tried a handful of other organic powders in my testing.
 Since you may want some alternatives to Orgain, here are my top 3 recommended alternatives:

-- Purely Inspired (72/100 overall score) – Purely Inspired is the best organic vegan protein powder in my opinion.
+- Purely Inspired (72/100 overall score) – Purely Inspired is one of the best organic vegan protein powder in my opinion.
 It’s cheap, mixes well, and tastes okay.
 Here’s my full Purely Inspired review for more information.

 - ON Gold Standard Plant (65/100 overall score) – While it doesn’t advertise it, all of ON Gold Plant’s ingredients are organic, and it’s a pretty solid vegan protein powder.
 It’s similar to Purely Inspired, but more expensive.
 Check out my complete ON Gold Plant review for more specifics.